-Area museums educate, inspire.
+Area museums educate and inspire.

 Here’s a New Year’s Resolution that won’t require a trip to the gym or calorie counting.

 Why not pledge to help counteract the hatred and prejudice that are giving rise to increasing hate crimes in our own country and around the world?
 And why not learn more about making peace?
 We’re fortunate to have two museums in our immediate area that can help educate us on these important topics.
-The Dayton International Peace Museum is America’s only brick-and mortar peace museum with the important goal of teaching people — especially children — nonviolent approaches to conflict resolution.
+The Dayton International Peace Museum is America’s only brick-and-mortar peace museum with the important goal of teaching people — especially children — nonviolent approaches to conflict resolution.

 Cincinnati’s newest museum — the Holocaust & Humanity Center at Union Terminal — aims at using the lessons of the Holocaust to inspire action today.

 “One of the lessons of the Holocaust is that we must not be bystanders,” says the museum’s executive director, Sarah Weiss.
 “The museum is designed to empower visitors to realize that each of us has the potential to become upstanders and make a difference in our world.
 The museum experience is designed to encourage visitors to explore how they can activate their strengths to become an upstander, someone who recognizes when something is wrong and acts to make it right.”

 More about the Peace Museum Dayton’s museum, founded in 2004, honors the 1995 Dayton Peace Accords that ended war in Bosnia.
 Its mission is to inspire a local, national, and international culture of peace.